-- Setup a company blog – the blog needs to have a simple design and it can’t just promote your products or services.
+- Set up a company blog – first, the blog needs to have a simple design.
+Second, it can’t just promote your products or services.
 The design should focus on making the content easily accessible and readable.

-- Write great content – you probably don’t have the time to blog, but if you post an ad on the Problogger Job Board you should be able to find a few bloggers who will write great content for you for only $30 a blog post.
-The key to creating good blog posts is to have your writers write on information that will benefit your potential customers.
-Don’t just blog on your company and the products or services you offer.
+- Write great content – you probably don’t have time to blog, but if you post an ad on the Problogger Job Board, you should be able to find a few bloggers who will write great content for you for only $30 a blog post.
+The key to creating good blog posts is to have your writers write about topics that will benefit your potential customers.
+Again, don’t just blog about your company and the products or services you offer.

 - Respond to comments – no one likes being ignored, so make sure you talk to every potential customer.
 Whether it is a comment on your blog or tweet to you, make sure you are responding.
 It’s a great way to get people to come back and want to check out what your company has to offer without you telling them to do so.

-It shouldn’t take more than 3 to 6 months to create a somewhat popular blog if you do it right.
-And the best benefit from doing so is that you will have thousands of extra people coming to your website each month who will check out your products and services.
-Plus in the long run it’s much cheaper to do this than it is to pay an army of cold callers.
+It shouldn’t take more than three to six months to create a somewhat popular blog if you do it right.
+The best benefit of doing it is that you will have thousands of extra people coming to your website each month who will check out your products and services.
+Plus, in the long run, it’s much cheaper to do this than it is to pay an army of cold callers.

 Tactic #5: Turn your weaknesses into strengths

 Every business has weaknesses.
-I don’t care if you are Apple, Google, Microsoft, or even much smaller company like mine.
+I don’t care if you are Apple, Google, Microsoft or a much smaller company like mine.
 Instead of worrying about your weaknesses and trying to hide them, focus on turning them into strengths.

 For example, my first successful company provided Internet marketing services to small and large companies.
 We ran into a couple of problems.
-At the time we didn’t have a long track record like most of the firms because we were new and we were a lot smaller so big companies were afraid that we didn’t have the bandwidth to take them on.
+At the time, we didn’t have a long track record like most of other firms did because we were new and small.
+So, big companies were afraid that we didn’t have the bandwidth to take them on.

 Instead of trying to hide these weaknesses, I turned them into strengths.
-When companies said we were too small, I said we were actually the perfect size.
-Small enough where we didn’t have large overhead like bigger firms so we could offer the same services for much less
+When companies said we were too small, I said we were actually the perfect size – small enough that we didn’t have large overhead like bigger firms so we could offer the same services for much less.

-And when they asked why they should choose us instead of the larger Internet marketing companies with a great track record, the first thing I did was go to Monster.com and Craigslist to show them the job openings these big companies listed.
-When they saw how a recent college graduate who was getting paid very little a year was going to manage their multimillion dollar campaign instead of an experienced marketer like me, they shied away from the big companies.
+And when they asked why they should choose us instead of the larger Internet marketing companies with a great track record, the first thing I did was go to Monster.com and Craigslist.org to show them the job openings these big companies listed.
+When they saw that a recent college graduate, who was getting paid very little a year, was going to manage their multimillion dollar campaign instead of an experienced marketer like me, they shied away from the big companies.

 You have to keep things simple.
 Life is already complicated, so why make it more difficult?
-Don’t try to make your company look cool by using the geekiest terminology out there, dumb things down and make sure a 5 year old can understand what you are doing.
+Don’t try to make your company look cool by using the geekiest terminology out there.
+Dumb things down and make sure a five-year-old can understand what you are doing.

-The best way you can figure out how to make things simpler for your customers is to survey them and run A/B tests to see which versions of your website or product are simpler for your customer.
+The best way to figure out how to make things simpler for your customers is to survey them and run A/B tests on your website.

 And like I said earlier, the key to this is to dumb things down.
-People don’t need bells and whistles, they need simple products or services that solve problems.
+People don’t need all the bells and whistles.
+They need simple products or services that solve problems.

-Just because you aren’t an experienced entrepreneur, doesn’t mean you can’t create a big business.
-With the 6 tactics I mentioned above you should be able to supercharge your business.
+Just because you are not an experienced entrepreneur doesn’t mean you can’t create a big business.
+With the six tactics I mentioned above, you should be able to supercharge your business.

 Try them out and let me know what you think.
-Even as a experienced entrepreneur, I myself am learning new things everyday and can still learn from others like you.
+Even as an experienced entrepreneur, I myself am learning new things every day and can still learn from others like you. 🙂

-If you have any ideas on how to supercharge businesses, feel free to leave a comment.
+If you have any ideas on how to supercharge business, feel free to leave a comment.